Binary

 Check for overflow/underflow

-Negative numbers (they use the twos complement system)
+Negative numbers (they use the )

 The XOR (^) operator is quite commonly used to solve binary problems, these are some important properties you should familiarize yourself with: